Wearing a seat belt saves lives!

 Young men are most likely not to wear a seat belt when driving and tend to get seriously injured or killed in accidents.
 In 2017, 60% of male occupants aged between 18 to 34 were killed in fatal crashes because of not wearing a seat belt.
 (NHTSA)

-Our seat belt death statistics have proved that there’s no doubt that seat belts are a life-saving tool, playing a vital role in keeping you safe when you’re driving.
+The best prevention of fatal car crashes is to encourage using seat belts when driving.
 Since their invention, they have saved millions of lives, and with the national seat belt use figures climbing to 90.3% in 2020, things are looking up.
-The best prevention of fatal car crashes is to encourage the use of seat belts whenever you are driving.

 Yes, it is recommended by doctors.
 Wearing a seat belt during pregnancy remains the most effective way to protect your unborn child and yourself if you get into a car accident.
 The best way for pregnant women to wear a seat belt is to place the belt’s lap part as low as possible.